 — This is delicious with a sliced baguette, especially if the slices are toasted!
 To toast them, preheat the oven to 400°F, and spread slices on a parchment-lined baking sheet.
 Brush one or both sides of the slices with olive oil, and bake for 10 minutes.

-— The eggs are poached for 10 minutes, which on our stove on low heat results in a fully cooked white and a slightly runny yolk.
+— The eggs are poached for 4 to 5 minutes, which on our stove on low heat results in a fully cooked white and a slightly runny yolk.
 If you would like your eggs cooked more or less, adjust the cooking time to your liking.